 Need help to plan your trip to Palm Springs?
 Visit the official tourism site at click here!

 By Patricia Stone, travel writer and consultant

-Acknowledgments: we would like to thank The Ritz-Carlton Rancho Mirage, Lavender Bistro, TWENTY6, The Workshop Kitchen + Bar, The Parker PSYC and Norma’s for hosting us during our stay.
+Acknowledgments: we would like to thank The Ritz-Carlton Rancho Mirage, Lavender Bistro, TWENTY6, The Workshop Kitchen + Bar, The Parker and Norma’s for hosting us during our stay.